nastaran62/ShimmerReader/README.md

+By running this code you can read Shimmer3 data.
+It is based on the examples in "https://github.com/ShimmerResearch/shimmer3/tree/master/LogAndStream/python_scripts"

 1- Pair bluetooth and serial port (Shimmer password: 1234)

 2- hcitool scan //It shows the macaddress of device. for shimmer it is 00:06:66:F0:95:95